Why is my background image getting cut off? Follow

 That's why we recommend always using dynamic elements — such as live-text headlines or logos — and placing those atop your header or background.

 Wait, what's a dynamic element?
 Think of this as anything guest-facing on a Splash page whose styles (font-size, width, color, etc.) can be edited in the Splash tool (example here).

 Dynamic elements tell your browser how to render them, which allows you to use the Splash tool to give these elements very defined styles, especially using our mobile editing tools.

 But I have an awesome static image that I NEED to use!

 No problem!
 Sometimes a designer will work his or her magic in Photoshop, for example, creating you a fantastic event flyer that's just too beautiful not to use.

-If that's the case, we have two suggestions:
+If that's the case, we have three suggestions: